Table of Contents

 Brands support

-The synchronization wizard allows the linking of the current project in Transifex with a brand (subdomain) in Zendesk.
-This can be done in the first step of the wizard when creating the integration in the project settings.
+The synchronization wizard allows linking the current project in Transifex with a brand (subdomain) in Zendesk.
+This can be done in the wizard's first step when creating the integration in the project settings.

-The brands allowed to be selected are those that have an active Help Center in Zendesk, if you want to link a brand without Help Center activated, please follow the steps in this link.
+The brands allowed to be selected have an active Help Center in Zendesk.
+If you'd like to link a brand without Help Center activated, please follow the steps in this link.

-Linking a Transifex project with a Zendesk brand/subdomain can only be set during the setup of the integration and cannot be changed in subsequent edits.
+Linking a Transifex project with a Zendesk brand/subdomain can only be set during the integration setup and cannot be changed in subsequent edits.
 The only way to change the brand is to unlink the project from the current brand and start over with the project integration.

 String segmentation on Dynamic content

-If you are using complex dynamic content to create macros, there is an item in the synchronization options to split long content into separate sentences.
+If you use complex dynamic content to create macros, there is an item in the synchronization options to split long content into separate sentences.
 This is called String segmentation.
-You can only set this option on the integration setup as all synced content will be handled differently based on your setting.
+You can only set this option on the integration setup, as all synced content will be handled differently based on your setting.

 image21.png#asset:8155

-Here is an example to showcase the result of the segmentation: In a case of dynamic content that contains 5 sentences, with the segmentation enabled 5 strings will be added in the source language resource versus a single source string when the segmentation is disabled.
-In the case where translations are available and the segmentation is enabled, the pre-processing manipulation will try to match every sentence in the translation with the respective string from the source language.
+Here is an example to showcase the result of the segmentation: In a case of dynamic content that contains five sentences, with the segmentation enabled, five strings will be added in the source language resource versus a single source string when the segmentation is disabled.
+When translations are available and the segmentation is enabled, the pre-processing manipulation will try to match every sentence in the translation with the respective string from the source language.

 This match is not 100% fail-safe, and there are two possible drawbacks: